dimitriantoniou/dimitriantoniou/README.md

 ### Hi there 👋
-tl;dr I'm passionate about finding business solutions to socioeconomic problems by day, and cooking Greek food, playing guitar, reading sci-fi, and camping by night.
-Urban Studies @ Penn &#8594; Venture for America &#8594; Codeup | Boston &#8594; Philly &#8594; San Antonio &#8594; Dallas
+I'm passionate about finding business solutions to socioeconomic problems by day, and cooking Greek food, playing guitar, reading sci-fi, and camping by night.
+Penn &#8594; Venture for America &#8594; Codeup | Boston &#8594; Philly &#8594; San Antonio &#8594; Dallas

 Working alongside talented developers at Codeup, a TX-based career accelerator, has ignited my love of learning and inspired a passion for programming.
 I hope to leverage these skills to build my own products and companies to solve problems at the intersection of tech and social impact.